OlivierBeq/PepSift/README.md

 ## Usage

-First instantiate a `PepSift` by defining a level of filtering.
+`PepSift` relies on multiple criteria defining different types od amino acids and polymers thereof.

-There are currently 5 different levels available:
+There are currently 5 different levels available from most to least stringent:

 | level                                      | description                                                       | comment                                                                                                                                                                             |
 |--------------------------------------------|-------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|